• Skip to primary navigation

 In other words, avoiding alcohol and cigarettes are two of the best natural ways to help prevent the signs of aging in your skin.

-Too much sun exposure can damage the skin and is one of the most common causes of signs of aging in the skin.
+Sun damage is one of the most common causes of signs of aging in the skin.
 One study estimated that UV exposure is responsible for 80% of the visible signs of aging on the face including wrinkles, sagging, pigmentation, and decreased elasticity.
-This is the reason that sun exposed skin shows signs of aging more quickly compared to areas of the body that are unexposed to UV rays.
+This is the reason that sun exposed skin shows signs of aging more quickly compared to areas of the body that are not exposed to UV rays.

 Gua Sha has been shown to increase blood flow to the targeted areas.
 It is also known as scraping therapy and traditionally aimed to create petechiae on the skin, using the body's natural processes to stimulate a healing process in the skin, which was felt to lead to the therapeutic benefits including anti aging effects.
 However, facial gua sha is often much gentler, and doesn't leave any marks on the skin but can still provide benefits.